Top 10 Best Towns in Lake Como You Can’t Miss

 The gorgeous lakeside settlement of Varenna is on the east side of Lake Como, around 60 km (37 miles) north of Milan and just 15 minutes by ferry from Bellagio.

 Varenna is the perfect place for a romantic break, and one of the most popular things to do in Varenna is to take the Passeggiata degli Innamorati di Varenna, otherwise known as the Walk of Lovers.
-As you might imagine, it’s one of the most romantic walks in the region, with stunning views of the town.

 Another popular walk is the hike to Castello di Vezio, a 12th-century castle above the lake.
 It’s a relatively short but very steep walk from the center of Varenna.
 The trail offers spectacular views of the lake and mountains.
-Entrance to the castle costs €5.

 Similar to Bellagio, Varenna is also home to two gorgeous villas that you absolutely have to include in your Lake Como itinerary.

 Villa Monastero is one of the top sights in Varenna that was once a women’s Cistercian monastery and now serves as a museum with botanical gardens that are open to the public.
-Tickets cost €13 for the villa and gardens or €10 for just the gardens.

 The second villa you can visit in Varenna is Villa Cipressi.
-Although it’s smaller than Villa Monastero, it’s absolutely worth the visit!
-The villa, which was built between 1400 and 1800, is now a hotel with a spa, botanical gardens, and two gourmet restaurants.
+The villa, which was built between 1400 and 1800, now runs as a hotel.
+Although the villa’s interiors are reserved for hotel guests, the gardens are open to the public and absolutely worth visiting!

 If you’re looking for something out of the ordinary to do in Varenna, check out this Italian pasta and tiramisu cooking class (with drinks).